Basic Configuration Server to Avoid Hardcoding in iOS Applications

 app.background.color

-that allows modifying the background colorapp.fun_button.text
+- modifies the background colorapp.fun_button.text

 - the button’s textapp.fun_button.url

-- the button’s url
+- the button’s URL

-The model confirms to Codable to make it easy to encode and decode from JSON.
+to make it easy to encode and decode from JSON.

 struct Config: Codable {